RuABraun/texterrors/README.md

 to get per speaker WER for example).

 `-second-hyp-f` - Use to compare the outputs of two different models to the reference.

+`-w` - Calculate simple entity accuracy using reference-side casing, then lowercase text for scoring.

 `-freq-sort` - Sort errors by frequency rather than count